 What to Buy - Choosing a Manifold® Edition

-Manifold System is available in a variety of editions.
+Manifold System is available in a variety of editions as listed in the Products page.
 Different editions provide a matrix of choices combining the following factors:

 - Individual or Organization - The basic choice is between editions aimed at individual usage, such as Personal or Professional, and editions aimed at organizations, more advanced users and enterprises, such as Enterprise Edition and up.